Breastfeeding: Natural Support

 Breastfeeding also reduces a mother’s risk of developing several medical conditions, including breast cancer, ovarian cancer, osteoporosis, obesity and cardiovascular disease.
 Studies also suggest it can help prevent postnatal depression.
 Some experts also claim it can help mothers lose weight after having their babies.

+After tackling the bodily changes that occur with pregnancy, breastfeeding comes with its own set of challenges.
 While breastfeeding has many proven benefits for both mother and baby, it can sometimes be accompanied by pain and discomfort.
 The earlier breastfeeding problems are tackled, the better.
 So if you’re affected by a breastfeeding problem, get professional help from your midwife, health visitor or a breastfeeding specialist as soon as possible.

 Here are some of the problems that may happen with breastfeeding: